heycarsten/personal-page/README.md

 - [Working Copy](https://workingcopyapp.com): Great app for interacting with Git repos
 - [GoCoEdit](https://gocoedit.app): Great text editor for code and can SSH too

-All those apps work on the iPhone too and I've used them all on there too.
+All those apps work on the iPhone as well and I've used them all on there too.
 I also really enjoy fronted dev on the iPad with Safari using the remote inspector / dev tools.
 It works really well and makes interactively developing UIs on an actual touch device a lot nicer.
+(Try simulating a stylus on your XCode simulator 😩)

 ### [VirtualBox](https://www.virtualbox.org)